ashton314/emacs-bedrock/README.md

 ## Synopsis

-An *extremely* minimal Emacs starter kit uses *no* external packages by default, and only GNU-ELPA packages on an opt-in basis.
+An *extremely* minimal Emacs starter kit uses just one external package by default, and only GNU-ELPA packages on an opt-in basis.
 Intended to be copied once and then modified as the user grows in knowledge and power.

  - [Project homepage](https://sr.ht/~ashton314/emacs-bedrock/)
  - [Issue Tracker](https://todo.sr.ht/~ashton314/emacs-bedrock)